open-quantum-safe/openssh/README.md

 #### Digital Signature

-The following digital signature algorithms from liboqs are supported (assuming they have been enabled in liboqs):
+The following digital signature algorithms from liboqs are supported (assuming they have been enabled in liboqs).
+Note that only L1 signature and all **Rainbow** variants are enabled by default, and should you wish to enable additional variants, consult [the "Code Generation" section of the documentation in the wiki](https://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-for://github.com/open-quantum-safe/openssh/wiki/Using-liboqs-supported-algorithms-in-the-fork#code-generation).

 - `oqsdefault` (see [here](https://github.com/open-quantum-safe/openssh-portable/wiki/Using-liboqs-supported-algorithms-in-the-fork) for what this denotes)
 - **Dilithium**:`dilithium2`, `dilithium3`, `dilithium4`